 Bird Identification – Students will be shown pictures of local birds and must correctly name them to get the “worm”.

-Identifying Bird Calls – The team that can correctly identify the greatest number of calls, will have something to crow about.
+Identifying Bird Calls – The team that can correctly identify the greatest number of calls, will be puffin’ out their chests with pride.

-Bird Brains – Some quick trivia questions that will get the ornithological whiz kids working hard.
+Bird Brains -A research challenge task that will get the ornithological whiz kids working hard.
 Full marks will be an impeccable result!

-The Noble Art of Bird Calling – students do their best impression of the call of a named species of bird and re-live the glories of past champions!
+The Noble Art of Bird Calling – students do their best impression of the call of a named species of bird and re-live the glories of past bird calling champions!

-Individual and team prizes will be awarded and the school with the highest combined score will fly home with the Jack Ryan Memorial Trophy.
-We are hopeful that our team of judges will include some of the original participants in the Gould League competitions of the 50s and 60s.
+Individual and team prizes will be awarded and the school with the highest combined score will fly home with the Jack Lynch Memorial Trophy.
+We are hopeful that our online team of judges will again include some of the original participants from the Gould League competitions of the 50s and 60s.

 This is no event for the chicken-hearted and foul play will not be tolerated.
 The organisers would be chuffed if you could enter a team.
 It’s a cheap event; admission is free and there will be no bill.
 Register your expression of interest via the contact form below and we will send you an information pack.

 It caused a little bit of excitement in our neck of the woods when the BBC World Service picked up the ABC South East NSW story by Vanessa Milton and ran it for an estimated audience of over 100 million!

 Then, in 2022 our champion bird caller Alisha, from Bega Valley Public School, was special guest reporter for the ABC Behind the News.